Solar MICROGRID Container

-BoxPower provides innovative infrastructural solutions to off-grid and underserved markets worldwide.
+BoxPower provides innovative power solutions to underserved energy consumers worldwide.

 BoxPower is creating a future in which energy is sustainable, distributed, and portable, by manufacturing rapidly deployable solar generators in 20ft shipping containers.
 Our unique combination of renewable and conventional energy generation with battery backup provides a clean, reliable, and cost effective alternative to fossil fuel generation for off-grid and grid-tied energy consumers.
 With customers ranging from Alaska to Puerto Rico, BoxPower can bring clean, reliable energy; anywhere.Learn More

-BoxPower’s first system is the largest containerized renewable energy system on the market.
-By integrating a 17 kW PV-solar array, battery bank, diesel generator, and optional wind turbine, a single BoxPower unit can provide up to 440 kWh of power per day.
+BoxPower manufactures the largest containerized renewable energy system on the market.
+By integrating a 17 kW PV-solar array, battery bank, diesel generator, and optional wind turbine, a single BoxPower unit can provide reliable power to six homes or one small-medium business.

-BoxPower arrives to your destination completely self-contained in a standard, 20 ft. shipping container, which allows it to be transported efficiently nearly anywhere in the world by truck, train, or ship.Get Started
+BoxPower arrives to your destination in a standard, 20 ft. shipping container with everything you need to assemble in 5 hours.
+The container allows it to be transported efficiently nearly anywhere in the world by truck, train, or ship.Get Started

-Multiple systems can be linked together to meet energy demands of any size, and the container acts as the base and frame for the solar array – the largest of its kind in any containerized renewable energy system.Get Started
+Multiple systems can be linked together to meet energy demands of any size, and the container acts as the foundation for the solar array – the largest of its kind in any containerized renewable energy system.Get Started

 Our patent-pending smart energy management system will integrate deployable load scheduling and predictive energy storage based on future meteorological conditions, maximizing energy output and storage.Get Started

 President of the Navajo Development Group, and former Executive Director of the Navajo-Hopi Land Commission Office.